OfficeDev/hands-on-labs/O3653/O3653-21 Connectors/Quick Start Lab - Office 365 Connectors Lab.md

 14. Optional: to debug the incoming webhook from Github service, place a breakpoint on the ExecuteAsync function of the GithubWebhookHandler.cs file of your Visual Studio project.
 To do this, open server explorer in Visual Studio, find and right click your web application under App service, and attach the debugger.

 15. Create a new issue for your repo.
 This will trigger the incoming webhook in your ASP.net applicationYou should now receive connector card messages for new github issues in your Office 365 group inbox.

-16. Hungry for more ideas and scenarios?
-See here! https://blogs.msdn.microsoft.com/webdev/2015/09/04/introducing-microsoft-asp-net-webhooks-preview/

 **Congratulations,** on completing this exercise!
 Try building your own connector, customize the card message experience to show your own brand and style, and the sender of the message will also show your logo (instead of incoming webhook).
 Check out dev.outlook.com/connectors for more developer information, code samples and instructions for submitting and listing your connector in the Office 365 Connectors catalog.